vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 38. Solar thermal has a fairly low efficiency in terms of land area of about 3%, compared to 15-20% for PV.
 Many would shake their heads and say that's too low to be of any use.
 What is the counter-argument that it may be fine?
 It is a good practice to round the final size up a bit to make sure additional inefficiencies do not prevent reaching the goal.
 117: ... consistent with the first sentence
-118: Hint: a large part is insolation vs. over- head sun.
+118: Hint: a large part is insolation vs. overhead sun.
 119: ..e.g., what is the most one might expect for direct sun?